 The first step towards improving the appearance of vitiligo is scheduling an evaluation with one of our practitioners at Nashville Skin to determine the extent of your depigmentation as well as your desired outcomes.
-There are several advanced techniques available to improve this skin condition and usually, a combination approach is needed to get long-term improvement.
+There are several medical dermatology treatments available to improve vitiligo and usually, a combination approach is needed to get long-term improvement.
 Some of the advanced techniques that we use at Nashville Skin include:

 Steroids are a short-term treatment that can give temporary improvement to the appearance of the skin and partially restore normal pigment.
 The downside to steroid treatments is that a patient needs to continue its use to maintain the drug’s benefits.

 Immunosuppressant medications, also called calcineurin inhibitors, such as cyclosporine, work by preventing the immune system from attacking the melanin, which has been shown to help partially re-pigment specific areas.
 While immunosuppressants may give improvement, as with any oral medication, there is a risk of developing potential side effects.

 UVB light, also called phototherapy, is the “gold standard” treatment to help trigger re-pigmentation in large areas of white patches.
 Our practitioners prescribe this treatment if you have depigmentation over large areas of your body.

 Another option for improving white patches is with a skin grafting technique that involves melanocyte-keratinocyte transplantation, which takes a small sample of skin cells from a normally pigmented area of the body (usually the thigh) and transfers them to the affected area.
 This is a good option for patients whose symptoms have ceased spreading.

 A. Yes, there are three different types of vitiligo:

 Localized: When only one or two parts of the body are affected by small patches of depigmentation.